Master's Programme in Physics – Meteorology and Climate Physics

 The programme takes place in Uppsala.

-With a Master's degree in physics, you will be qualified for PhD studies in physics.
-Many of our physics Master's students continue as PhD students, at Uppsala University or elsewhere in the world.
+With a Master's degree in physics, you will be qualified for PhD studies in physics, something many of our students chooses.
+Either at Uppsala University or elsewhere in the world.
 You will also have the opportunity to work with research and development (R&D) at various companies and public authorities.

 Career support